ledinhanhtan-dev/ledinhanhtan-dev/README.md

 - 🏆 Wished to be taught by experienced developers

-- 💬 Languages and frameworks that I love **TypeScript, Sass, Angular, NestJS**
+- 💬 Languages, frameworks that I love **TypeScript, Sass, Angular, NestJS**

 - 📫 Reach me at **ledinhanhtan.dev@gmail.com**